straysheep-dev/agent-configs/global-AGENTS.md

 ### Hardening Roles (attack-driven, not benchmark-driven)

-Hardening is scoped to controls we can demonstrate an attack against - not blanket benchmark coverage.

-- One role per attack surface: `ansible-role-<action>-<surface>` (e.g. `configure-kernel`, `configure-sshd`, `manage-apt`).
+- One role per attack surface: `ansible-role-<action_surface>` (e.g. `configure_kernel`, `configure_sshd`, `configure_firwall`).
-- Each control in the role maps to a documented threat.
-The role README contains a **threat table**: control > attack it mitigates > evidence (MITRE ATT&CK technique ID, public PoC link, or a pentest note from the operator's research).
 - `molecule/verify.yml` asserts the *control state itself* (sysctl value set, sshd flag present, pam options active) - one assert per control, so the role is its own compliance proof.
-- A control with no demonstrable attack and no evidence entry does not belong in a hardening role.
-Propose it in the README under "Candidates" for operator review instead.
-- CIS/STIG mappings are optional metadata in the threat table (an export view), never the organizing principle.
+- CIS/STIG/MITRE ATT&CK mappings are optional metadata in the threat table of the role's README, never the organizing principle.
 Do not structure roles or tags around benchmark section numbers.
 - Destructive or lockout-capable controls (firewall default-deny, sshd auth changes, sudoers rewrites) must ship with an escape-hatch variable documented in `defaults/main.yml` and called out in the README.

 ### Variables

 - All role defaults live in `defaults/main.yml` with inline YAML comments describing each variable.
-Mirror these in the role's README.
-These comments are the documentation source.
+Simply noting this file is self documenting in the README is sufficient.
-- `vars/main.yml` is for internal constants only, never user-facing.
+- `vars/main.yml` is for internal constants only, not intended to be edited by the user.
-- Separate list shapes that differ structurally into distinct variables (e.g. `user_list`, `delete_user_list`, `expire_user_list`) to prevent accidental destructive operations from shape mismatches.
+- Separate data that differ structurally into distinct variables (e.g. `user_list`, `delete_user_list`, `expire_user_list`) to prevent accidental destructive operations from variable mismatches.
 - Use the `default()` filter instead of the two-task `when: var is defined` / `when: var is not defined` patterns.

 ### Task files